mzazon/awesome-cloud-projects/gcp/secure-api-gateway-architecture-endpoints-armor/secure-api-gateway-architecture-endpoints-armor.md

    echo ""
    ```

-   Expected output: Unauthenticated requests should return 403, authenticated requests should return 200, and rate limiting should trigger 429 responses after 100 requests.
+   Expected output: Unauthenticated requests should return 401 or 403, authenticated requests should return 200, and rate limiting should trigger 429 responses after 100 requests.

 3. **Verify Security Rule Enforcement**: